 The brand can trace its origins to a small chemical company that came into being in Basel, Switzerland, in 1886.
 Kern & Sandoz, as the company was initially called, focused on the production of dyes.
 However, within a decade it produced its first pharmaceutical substance, antipyrine, a fever-controlling agent.
 By 1917, the company had established its first pharmaceutical department and, in 1929, Calcium Sandoz was introduced, laying the foundation for modern calcium therapy.
 Calcium Sandoz went on to establish itself as one of the company’s best known products.

-Sandoz’ globally leading anti-infectives and biosimilars businesses can trace their origins back to the work done at Biochemie in the 1940s and 1950
+Sandoz’ globally leading anti-infectives and biosimilars businesses can trace their origins back to the work done at Biochemie in the 1940s and 1950.

 In 1939, Kern & Sandoz became Sandoz Ltd., a name it operated under for nearly sixty years.
-Meanwhile, across the border in 1946 post-war Austria, a company called Biochemie was founded in order to produce and supply scarce, urgently needed penicillin for the nation’s populace.
-It would be two researchers from Biochemie who in 1951 discovered acid-resistant penicillin, which meant that for the first time, penicillin could be administered orally.
+Meanwhile, across the border in 1946 post-war Austria, a company called Biochemie was founded to produce and supply scarce, urgently needed penicillin.
+Two researchers from Biochemie in 1951 discovered acid-resistant penicillin, which meant that for the first time, penicillin could be administered orally.
 The discovery drove the further development and rapid growth of the company.

 Over the course of the 20th century, the Sandoz brand grew consistently and came to enjoy international recognition.
 In 1996, the merger of Sandoz and Ciba-Geigy led to the creation of Novartis.
 The Sandoz brand became dormant for a few years, but did not lose its name recognition, and in 2003, when Novartis united its global generics businesses under a single global brand, the name Sandoz was reestablished.